 R.J.
 Lehmann on NFIP debt

-BestWire – ICLE Editor-in-Chief and Senior Fellow R.J.
-Lehmann was quoted in a BestWire story about the Senate Banking Committee’s hearing on reauthorizing the National Flood Insurance Program.
-You can read the full piece (behind a subscriber firewall) here.
+ClimateWire – ICLE Editor-in-Chief R.J.
+Lehmann was quoted by ClimateWire in a story about the state of the National Flood Insurance Program following Hurricane Ian.
+You can read full story here.

 R.J.
 Lehmann, an expert on flood insurance at the International Center for Law & Economics, said that if the National Flood Insurance Program ran out of money, policyholders “would get in line and wait for some form of authority” from Congress to borrow money or forgive the $20.5 billion debt.

 “They would have no capacity to pay any claims at that point,” Lehmann said.
 “It is possible the NFIP could default on its obligation to its policyholders.”